Monitoring dashboard showing analytics and metrics

 What are alternatives to LangSmith?

-Langfuse is the closest open-source alternative, offering tracing, prompt management, and evaluations without LangChain lock-in.
+Langfuse covers similar ground (tracing, prompt management, evaluations) without LangChain lock-in.
 Helicone is simpler (proxy-based, one-line setup).
-Braintrust is stronger on evaluation workflows.
+Braintrust leans more on evaluation workflows.
 Portkey combines gateway routing with observability.
 All of these work with any LLM framework, not just LangChain.

 Which LLM observability tools support OpenTelemetry?